top of page

 • Creates defined timelines and hearing procedures for complaints and impoundments.

-• Improved Interagency Coordination:
+• Improved Interagency Coordination

 • Expands authority of Animal Control and law enforcement to act quickly when public health or safety is endangered.

-Financial Accountability and Fiscal Impact
+Financial Accountability & Fiscal Impact

-• Higher Penalties to Deter Violations:
+• Higher Penalties to Deter Violations

 • Civil fines increased up to $3,000 for repeated serious violations.